Aiven-Open/klaw-docs/docs/docs/HowTo/teams/manage-teams.md

     A team can only be deleted if there are no associated requests for that team.
     :::

-4. On the confirmation screen, select **delete** to confirm deletion of the team.
+4. On the confirmation screen, select **delete** to confirm the deletion of the team.
 The selected team is deleted.

 ![image](../../../static/images/teams/Teams.png)